MarcinMoskala/DeckMarkdown/README.md

 Clozes can be both marked using single brace (like `{aaa}`), as well as using double braces with name (like `{{c1::aaa}}`).
 Though after processing the letter is generated as it should be preferred.

-Also after those cards are added, ids are attached.
-They are necessery later for updating cards instead of duplicating them:
+Also after those notes are added, ids are attached.
+They are necessery later for updating notes instead of duplicating them:

 ```
 @1576516338844